-A 130-kilometre section of the Trans Canada Trail connecting the communities of Elkford, Sparwood, Fernie and Elko to the Cranbrook/Wardner Trail to the South and the High Rockies Trail at Elk Pass to the North.
+The Elk Valley Trail is a 198-kilometre section of the Great Trail connecting the communities of Elkford, Sparwood, Fernie and Elko to the Cranbrook/Wardner Trail to the South and the High Rockies Trail at Elk Pass to the North.

 View full Fernie Trail Map

-The longest recreational trail in the world, the Trans Canada Trail offers a range of activities through a variety of landscapes embodying the vastness of our country and the diversity of its people.
+The longest recreational trail in the world, the Great Trail (aka.
+Trans Canada Trail) offers a range of activities through a variety of landscapes embodying the vastness of our country and the diversity of its people.
 24,000 kilometres of trails stretching from the Atlantic to the Pacific to the Arctic Oceans link Canadians in close to 1,000 communities.

 The residents of Fernie, Hosmer, Sparwood, Elkford and the Elk Valley welcome trail users to enjoy the Rocky Mountains’ natural beauty.
 The EVT passes through private properties whose owners have allowed the trail to be constructed on their lands.
 Please respect this privilege and leave only footprints.
 The EVT is a multi-use trail and non-motorized.